kaitlynstrickfaden/edger/vignettes/contourr.md

 <br>

-So what happens if the image you have doesn’t jave ideal lighting conditions?
+So what happens if the image you have doesn’t have ideal lighting conditions?

 ![](contourr_files/figure-gfm/load%20image%203-1.png)<!-- -->